Best Cheap Health Insurance in Alabama (2026)

 |

-Blue Cross and Blue Shield of Alabama | 4.0 | |
+| Blue Cross and Blue Shield of Alabama | ||

-Ambetter of Alabama | NA | |
+| Ambetter of Alabama | ||

-UnitedHealthcare | NA |
+| UnitedHealthcare | ||

 Find Cheap Health Insurance Quotes in Alabama

 - Higher plan tiers have more expensive rates, but you pay less when you visit the doctor.
-Lower plan tiers have cheap monthly rates and pay for less when you get care.
+Lower plan tiers have cheaper monthly rates and pay for less when you get care.
 Silver health plans offer a middle ground with average rates and medium costs when you go to the hospital or get a prescription filled.

 - Health insurance costs drop when you start Medicare.
 Medicare is a type of free government health insurance for people age 65 and up or with qualifying illnesses.
-With Original Medicare, you're only responsible for your $174.70 Medicare Part B monthly rate.
-You can also enroll in a Medicare Advantage plan which offers extra coverage for free or a small additional cost depending on the plan you get.
-Keep in mind that Medicare Advantage plans typically restrict you to a network of doctors.

 Low-cost Alabama health insurance plans by city

-Cheapest health insurance by AL county
+Cheapest health insurance plans by AL county

 County | Cheapest plan | Monthly rates |

-Barbour | Ambetter of Alabama Standard Silver | $562 |
+| Barbour | Ambetter of Alabama Standard Silver | $634 |

 Cheapest Silver plan with rates for a 40-year-old